 One of the other reasons why moving to Brazil is popular among expats is its reliable political situation.
-After the abolishment of military rule in 1985, the country has gradually established a stable democratic system.
+After the abolishment of military rule in 1985, the state has gradually established a stable democratic system.
 As those moving to Brazil may know, the Brazilians elected their first ever female president in January 2011: Dilma Rousseff, former chief of staff of retiring ex-president, Luiz Inácio Lula da Silva.
 After facing intense criticism and eruptions of protest concerning accusations of corruption and poor public services in the face of the FIFA World Cup, Rousseff narrowly won reelection in 2015, with just 51.6% of the vote.

 You will soon notice the highly unequal distribution of income.
-Although there is a tendency to upwards social mobility, poverty remains one of the country’s major socio-political problems.
+While over the past few decades there has been significant upwards social mobility, creating a new middleclass, poverty remains one of the country’s major socio-political problems.
 The crime rate, feared by many who consider a move to Brazil, is relatively high.
 Although, according to reports, crime has been decreasing in urban areas like São Paulo and Rio de Janeiro, expatriates should still be careful.
 Some expats moving to Brazil, however, report that it is less noticeable in their daily life, provided they adhere to some basic safety rules, e.g. be vigilant at night, rent accommodation in safe compounds, and never try to resist any thief, mugger, or robber.
 Furthermore, corruption, despite efforts of the government to tackle it, is still considered one of the country’s biggest issues, both by locals and expats moving to Brazil.

 Brazil’s Main Cities

-The country’s most famous and notorious metropolis of Rio de Janeiro is lagging slightly behind São Paulo in terms of expat popularity.
+Brazil’s most famous and notorious metropolis of Rio de Janeiro is lagging slightly behind São Paulo in terms of expat popularity.
 However, this is definitely not due to a lack of attractiveness – Rio holds the title for the most visited city in the Southern Hemisphere – but rather the lower number of employment opportunities for foreigners.
-Most commonly, expats moving to Brazil to work in Rio are often employed as specialists in Brazil’s petrochemical sector and other important industries, or they scrape a living by teaching English.
+Most commonly, expats moving to Brazil to work in Rio are employed as specialists in Brazil’s petrochemical sector and other important industries, or they scrape a living by teaching English.